evidhai/notes-techpechu-com/pages/CloudTrail.md

 	- We can store all events in S3 or we can trigger [[Lambda]] for which we will be creating Trail and choose respective Data events
 	- By default logs stored in S3 bucket are SSE-S3 encrypted
 	- can be mapped to [[SNS]]  for every log file delivery
-- CloudTrail Logs can be configured to get it delivered to [[CloudWatch]]
+- CloudTrail Logs can be configured to get it delivered to [[CloudWatch Logs]] -